 Philip, who has worked with African Wildlife Foundation for more than 16 years, faces conservation challenges from a broad perspective.
 His role is to ensure strong/appropriate conservation science inputs to AWF's integrated conservation strategies that take into account landscape-level approaches, social issues, and economic issues.
 He is responsible for issues as varied as the kind of endangerment classification a species should receive, or how resources should be allocated and oversees AWF's species program.
 In addition, Philip represents AWF in the international conservation dialogue, such as at the Convention on International Trade in Endangered Species and the International Union for Conservation of Nature (IUCN) World Conservation Congress.
 Philip’s educational qualifications are extensive, including both a master’s degree and Ph.D. in ecology and evolutionary biology from Princeton University, and numerous publications.

-Vice President for Program Operations, Nairobi, Kenya
+Vice President for Program Design and Government Relations, Nairobi, Kenya

 Vice President for Conservation Strategy, Nairobi, Kenya